 Early History of the Flagler family

-Another 375 words (27 lines of text) covering the years 1400, 1605, 1650, 1657, and 1679 are included under the topic Early Flagler History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Flagler research.
+Another 148 words (11 lines of text) covering the years 1400, 1605, 1650, 1657, and 1679 are included under the topic Early Flagler History in all our PDF Extended History products and printed products wherever possible.

 Flagler Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Flagler has been spelled many different ways, including Fleck, Flecke, Flegg, Flack, Flacks, Flick and many more.

 Early Notables of the Flagler family (pre 1700)